futurewei-cloud/arion/benchmark/Arion-DP_Benchmark.md

 The Ariond DP cluster is set up with:
  - 6 bare-metal machines as Arion Wings
- - 12 bare-matal machines as Computer Nodes
+ - 12 bare-matal machines as Compute Nodes

 Each Arion Wing in Arion cluster runs with Ubuntu 22.04.
-Computer Nodes run with Ubuntu 18.04.
+Compute Nodes run with Ubuntu 18.04.

   - CPU
     * Intel(R) Xeon(R) CPU E5-2640  0 @ 2.50GHz 12 cores/24 threads  (Wing)